vonglasow/atoum-documentation/source/en/chapter1.rst

 Sublime Text 2
 ~~~~~~~~~~~~~~

-A `SublimeText 2 plugin <https://github.com/toin0u/Sublime-atoum>`_ enables you to launch tests and see the results directly in the editor.
+A `SublimeText 2 plugin <https://github.com/toin0u/Sublime-atoum>`_ enables you to launch tests and see their results from within the editor.

-Required instructions to install the plugin are available here `the author's blog <http://sbin.dk/2012/05/19/atoum-sublime-text-2-plugin/>`_.
+Installation instructions are available at `its author's blog <http://sbin.dk/2012/05/19/atoum-sublime-text-2-plugin/>`_.

 .. _v-i-m:

 VIM
 ~~~

-atoum is bundled with a plugin dedicated to VIM.
+atoum is bundled with a VIM plugin.

-It enables you to launch tests without leaving VIM, and to get the matching report in the editor's screen.
+It enables you to launch tests suites without leaving the editor and shows you the tests report in the editor's screen.

-You can navigate through potential errors, directly going to the line where assertions failed thanks to matching key strokes.
+You can then navigate through errors and go straight to the line where assertions have failed using a key stroke.

 .. _installing-the-v-i-m-plugin: